Quebec Immigrant Investor Program

 Benefits of permanent resident status: Enjoy the same benefits provided to Canadians (universal health care, free public education, access to world-class universities, etc.)

-All Quebec Immigrant Investor candidates are expected to meet the following minimum requirements:
+As of January 1st, 2024, all Quebec Immigrant Investor candidates are expected to meet the following minimum requirements:

 Minimum Net Worth